RingoTC/arxiv_clipper/README.md

 # arXiv Downloader

 A command-line tool for downloading and managing arXiv papers, including both PDF and LaTeX source files.
+Built with TypeScript for better maintainability and type safety.

 ## Features